MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ---
 title: Copilot in the Microsoft 365 ecosystem
 description: A plugin or connector written for Copilot runs across the Microsoft 365 ecosystem.
-Learn how to use the Microsoft 365 ecosystem to extend the reach of your apps, services, and data.
+Learn how to leverage the Microsoft 365 ecosystem to extend the reach of your apps, services, and data.
 author: erikadoyle
 ms.author: edoyle
 ms.topic: overview